freeCodeCamp/camper-gitter-bot/README.md

 ### ES6 and iojs

+We downgraded the app to use basic node, so it should run even without iojs.
-we're using the latest es6 so best to get an up to date environment. at the time of writing iojs was a bit ahead of node. its recommended to run on iojs rather than the older node.
+But its recommended to run on iojs rather than the older node (until they merge the projects) To do this:

 ```bash